system-zero/system-zero/data/docs/i.md

 # A tiny language that is derived from [tinyscript](https://github.com/totalspectrum/tinyscript).

 ## Syntax, Semantics and Extensions to tinyscript.
-Note that tinyscript is intented
+Note that because tinyscript is
-to run on memory constrained environments, so does not have by default, neither  a single dependency.
+intented to run on memory constrained environments, does not have neither a single dependency.
+This version uses dynamic allocation,  thus made  it  much  easier to extend.
+Except its usefulness in internal applications, it is  being  used  mainly to prototype syntax and semantics.

 ```js
 # Comment